 After the commit is successfully completed, the value of the status column of on the Collections tab is changed to Committed and the Summary tab on the collection flyout page is updated with the full results of the committed collection.
 A link to the review set for the collection is added to the Review set column for the collection.
 Select this link to open the review set results.

 Optical character recognition

 When you commit a collection to a review set, optical character recognition (OCR) functionality in eDiscovery (Premium) automatically extracts text from images, and includes the image text with the content that's added to a review set.
 You can view the extracted text in the Text viewer of the selected image file in the review set.
 This lets you conduct further review and analysis on text in images.
-OCR is supported for loose files, email attachments, and embedded images.
-For a list of image file formats that are supported for OCR, see Supported file types in eDiscovery (Premium).
+OCR supports loose files, email attachments, and embedded images.
+For a list of OCR-supported image file formats, see Supported file types in eDiscovery (Premium).